Ingrid Bergman: 1950–1955: Italian films with Rossellini

 The Venice Film Festival ranked Stromboli among the 100 most important Italian films ("100 film italiani da salvare") from 1942 to 1978.
 In 2012, the British Film Institute's Sight & Sound critics' poll also listed it as one of the 250 greatest films of all time.

 In 1952, Rossellini directed Bergman in Europa '51, where she plays Irene Girard who is distraught by the sudden death of her son.
 Her husband played by Alexander Knox soon copes, but Irene seems to need a purpose in life to assuage her guilt of neglecting her son.

 Rossellini directed her in a brief segment of his 1953 documentary film, Siamo donne (We, the Women), which was devoted to film actresses.
 His biographer, Peter Bondanella, notes that problems with communication during their marriage may have inspired his films' central themes of "solitude, grace, and spirituality in a world without moral values".
 In December 1953, Rossellini directed her in the play Joan of Arc at the Stake in Naples, Italy.
 They took the play to Barcelona, London, Paris and Stockholm.
 Her performance received generally good reviews.

 Their following effort was Viaggio in Italia (Journey to Italy) in 1954.
-It follows a couple's journey to Naples, Italy to sell off an inherited house.
+It follows a couple's journey to Naples, Italy to sell an inherited house.
 Trapped in a lifeless marriage, they are further unnerved by the locals' way of living.
 According to John Patterson of The Guardian, the film started The French New Wave.
 Martin Scorsese picked this film to be among his favorites in his documentary short in 2001.
 On 17 February 1955, Joan at the Stake opened at the Stockholm Opera House.
 The play was attended by the prime minister and other theatrical figures in Sweden.
 Swedish Daily reported that Bergman seems vague, cool and lacking in charisma.
 Bergman was hurt by mostly negative reviews from the media of her native land.
 Stig Ahlgren was the most harsh when he labelled her a clever businesswoman, not an actress.
 "Ingrid is a commodity, a desirable commodity which is offered in the free market."
-Another effort they released that year was Giovanna d'Arco al rogo.
+Another effort they released that year was Giovanna d'Arco al rogo (Joan of Arc at the Stake).